kpassapk/blog/content/posts/happyapi-temporal.md

 ## The Durable Workflow Pattern

 In a robust Web service we have to deal with storing state.
-This state consists of domain models for our application - things like users, posts, comments, whatever - and some state that is there purely to model things that take several steps to complete.
+This state consists of models of our application domain - things like users, posts, comments, whatever - and some state that is there purely to model things that take several steps to complete.
 Let's call the former "application models", and the latter "workflow state".

 For user authentication, we might define: